 2013 GMC Yukon Interior

-The Yukon has interior material quality that is on par with the class, but one critic says the quality disappoints given the Yukon’s price.
+The 2013 GMC Yukon has interior material quality that is on par for the class, but one critic says the quality disappoints given the Yukon’s price.
 The Yukon has the ability to seat nine with comfortable first- and second-row seats, which are equipped with leather in higher trims.
-Reviewers harp on the third-row seats for their lack of comfort and space, and because to access the Yukon’s maximum cargo space, the heavy third-row seats must be removed.
+Reviewers harp on the third-row seats for their lack of comfort and space, and because you have to remove them to maximize cargo space.

 - "The cabin has few soft-touch panels, even in the Denali, which is disappointing given how Yukon typically costs more than Tahoe.
 Materials are still solid overall, and the ambiance is far from cheap." -- Consumer Guide